johndoe75/mping/README.md

 [![Fair OSS User](https://img.shields.io/badge/Fair--OSS--User-%E2%9C%94-green)](https://yourproject.org/fair-use)

-A concurrent ping utility written in Rust for learning modern systems programming concepts.
+A concurrent ping utility written in Rust.

 ## Overview

 **mping** is a command-line tool that can ping multiple hosts simultaneously and display comprehensive statistics.
-This project serves as a practical learning exercise for exploring Rust's key features including async programming, error handling, and systems programming.
+Even though this tool solves a practical problem I have had in the past, *it mainly is for me a practical learning exercise* for exploring Rust's key features including async  programming, error handling, and systems programming.

-## Learning Goals

-This project demonstrates several important Rust concepts:

-- **Async Programming**: Using `tokio` for concurrent network operations
-- **Error Handling**: Proper use of `Result<T>` and `anyhow` for error management
-- **CLI Development**: Building command-line interfaces with `clap`
-- **Network Programming**: ICMP ping implementation using `surge-ping`
-- **Data Structures**: Organizing code with structs, enums, and impl blocks
-- **Memory Safety**: Zero-cost abstractions and ownership patterns
-- **External Crates**: Integration with the Rust ecosystem

 ## Features

-- **Concurrent Pinging**: Ping multiple hosts simultaneously using async/await
+- **Concurrent Pinging**: Ping multiple hosts simultaneously using async/await.
-- **Comprehensive Statistics**: Track sent/received packets, loss rates, and timing statistics
+- **Comprehensive Statistics**: Track sent/received packets, loss rates, and timing statistics.
-- **Beautiful Output**: Formatted tables with UTF-8 borders using `comfy-table`
+- **Beautiful Output**: Formatted tables with UTF-8 borders using `comfy-table`.
-- **Flexible Configuration**: Customizable ping count and delay intervals
+- **Flexible Configuration**: Customizable ping interval and number of ICMP packets to send.
-- **Cross-Platform**: Works on macOS, Linux, and Windows
+- **Cross-Platform**: Works on macOS, Linux, and Windows.

 ## Usage